rnpgp/rnp/Developers Guide.md

 Note: Some of these steps are overly verbose, and not all are necessary.

-The results can be accessed on scan.coverity.com.
+The results can be accessed on https://scan.coverity.com/projects/riboseinc-rnp.
 You will need to create an account and request access to the riboseinc/rnp project.

-Since the scan results are not updated live, line numbers may no longer be accurate against master, issues may already be resolved, etc.
+Since the scan results are not updated live, line numbers may no longer be accurate against the `master` branch, issues may already be resolved, etc.

 ### Clang Static Analyzer